An unconventional grant application

 TURBULENCE – A RESEARCH PROPOSAL

-–Turbulence!, Herr Prof. Dr. roared.
-That is the right problem for you Werner.
+“Turbulence!” the Prof. Dr. roared.
+“That is the right problem for you Werner.”

-–Look, Max, I found these mathematical tables.
-You can sort of multiply them, but, its funny, AB is not BA.
+“Look, Max, I found these mathematical tables.
+You can sort of multiply them, but, its funny, AB is not BA.”

-–Oh, you mean matrices?
+“Oh, you mean matrices?”
 Max said.

 Heisenberg was devastated again.
 For the second time he had failed, and this time with embarrassment.

-–Matrices, he thought, if only they could be eliminated!
+“Matrices,” he thought, “if only they could be eliminated!”

 Max, on the other hand, was curious.

-–But Werner, my good friend, how did you find the tables?
+“But Werner, my good friend, how did you find the tables?”

-–Oh, I observed them in the spectral lines, Heisenberg muttered.
+“Oh, I observed them in the spectral lines,” Heisenberg muttered.

-In retrospect, it is only fair to say that Heisenberg’s idea was not entirely useless.
-It did, after all, lead to “un-dead cats” and “God particles”, and, more importantly, inspired the title of a decent James Bond movie.
+In retrospect, it’s only fair to say that Heisenberg’s idea was not entirely useless.
+It did, after all, lead to undead cats and God particles, and, more importantly, inspired the title of a decent James Bond movie.
 With time, Heisenberg also grew fond of his theory.
 And he lived his life among Max Born and like-minded who also appreciated it.
-However, even at old age he couldn’t forget about the “right problem” assigned to him.
-On a high-spirited occasion, he told his friends:
+However, even at old age he wouldn’t forget about the “right problem” assigned to him by the roaring Prof. Dr. On a high-spirited occasion, he told his friends:

-–When I meet God, I’m going to ask him two questions: why quantum mechanics?
+“When I meet God, I’m going to ask him two questions: why quantum mechanics?
 And why turbulence?
-I really believe he’ll have an answer for the first.
+I really believe he’ll have an answer for the first.”

 Let’s now fast-forward, past when even the music industry had realized that AB-BA is something to reckon with.
 Turbulence, though, was still an open problem.
 The physicists had given up on it since long.
 Well, maybe not entirely true, they did claim it “the most important problem in classical physics”.
-But who wants classical when you can rock to AB-BA!
+But who wants to listen to classical when you can rock to AB-BA!

 Now, let’s pause for a second and give a thought to the often twisted, chaotic paths that lead to scientific discoveries.
-From the outset, Heisenberg’s theory involving matrices had little to do with hydrodynamics and turbulence; certainly for Heisenberg himself, his ideas from Helgoland came in active pursuit of forgetting about turbulence, as I have already explained.
-But – perhaps Gods reply to his impious remark – it happened one day that a second Vladimir, by the name Zeitlin, established a deep connection between Heisenberg’s matrices and turbulence.
-At the time, even mathematicians, really quite slow on the uptake, had begun to enjoy AB-BA, although in a strictly formal setting.
+From the outset, Heisenberg’s theory involving matrices had little to do with hydrodynamics and turbulence; certainly for Heisenberg himself, his ideas from Helgoland came in active pursuit of forgetting about turbulence, as I have explained.
+But – perhaps Gods reply to his impious remark – it happened one day that a second Vladimir, by family name Zeitlin, established a deep connection between Heisenberg’s matrices and turbulence.
+At the time, even mathematicians, really quite slow on the uptake, began to enjoy AB-BA, although in a strictly formal setting.
 A paper on the matter landed on Zeitlin’s desk.
 Well acquainted with optimal skiers, he then found that the hydrodynamic equations where turbulence arise can be approximated by Heisenberg’s matrices; a matter of replacing the well-known AB-BA by the obscure WP-PW.

-–Turbulence!, I roared.
+“Turbulence!”
+I roared.

 2. Aims and purposes